manGoweb/mango-cli/docs/config.md

 # Configuration options

-This document describes all available configuration options of mango.json file.
+This document describes all available configuration options of mango.yaml or mango.json file.

 ## Source and destination